-There are several advantages and disadvantages to using either method, fIrst I am going to cover the advantages and disadvantage of Brush Plating.
-Artists who choose to brush plate have the ability to be mobile.
+Each method has its own advantages and disadvantages.
+With brush plating, artists have the ability to be mobile.
 This allows them to work in a customer's shop or wherever they may be needed.
 The artist does not need to disassemble the part to be repaired, therefore repairs can be carried out at a much faster rate compared to other methods.
-For the most part you do not have to do much machining after depositing the metal, especially when you deposit the metal in thin layers.
-There are low masking requirements, lower power requirements, lower startup costs, less chemicals and all the solution is used up in Brush Plating.
-All of those factors make this method more environmentally friendly in comparison to Tank Plating.
-The disadvantages of Brush Plating are the limitations of thickness and if your piece is needing plating all over this is a much less economical method.
+For the most part, you do not have to do much machining after depositing the metal, especially when you deposit the metal in thin layers.
+There are low masking requirements, lower power requirements, lower startup costs, less chemicals and all the solution is used up in brush plating.

-Tank plating is more economical when it comes to plating entire items quickly and you are able to achieve a greater thickness using Tank Plating.
-There is less hands on work with Tank Plating, which gives the artist the option to multi-task and put his labor to use elsewhere.
-There is less finishing when it comes to tank plating because the product comes out bright due to chemical additives.
-One of the main disadvantages to Tank Plating is a lot of waste is created and there are several harmful chemicals used in Tank Plating that is not used during Brush Plating, making it much more detrimental to our environment.
+Tank plating is more economical when it comes to plating entire items quickly, and you are able to achieve a greater thickness.
+There is less hands on work with tank plating, which gives the artist the option to multi-task and put their labor to use elsewhere.
+There is also less finishing when it comes to tank plating, because chemical additives make the product come out bright.
+One of the main disadvantages to tank plating is that it creates a lot of waste, and it requires the use of environmentally harmful chemicals.